-IFC Yeouido, Seoul South Korea: When Eastdil, a leading global real estate investment banking company, asked if I could photograph the International Financial Center (IFC) on Yeouido I was a little taken aback.
+IFC Yeouido, Seoul South Korea: When Eastdill, a leading global real estate investment banking company, asked if I could photograph the International Financial Center (IFC) in Yeouido I was a little taken aback.
 Had they really looked at my website?
 If so, hadn’t they noticed that the bulk of my imagery consisted of couples holding hands and kissing a lot?
 We weren’t just talking about a few exterior shots at sundown, Eastdill needed me to photograph the interiors of IBM, SONY, Phillip Morris, LG Hausys, TUV, OTIS and BNY Mellon head offices among others.
-The selected domestic and international tenants were spread across the three towers of the 500,000 square meter AIG owned multi BILLION dollar development.
-Tenant spaces weren’t all that needed to be captured, Eastdil also required photos of all the major art installations, exterior shots of the entire development and the IFC Mall itself including major storefronts such as H&M, ZARA, Banana Republic, GAP, Uniqulo, Lacoste, Armani Exchange, Massimo Dutti Etc, CGV Movie Theater, The Food Court and the list went on.
+The selected domestic and international tenants were spread across the three towers of the 500,000 square meter AIG owned multi-BILLION-dollar development.
+The tenant spaces weren’t all that needed to be captured, Eastdill also required photos of all the major art installations, exterior shots of the entire development and the IFC Mall itself including major storefronts such as H&M, ZARA, Banana Republic, GAP, Uniqlo, Lacoste, Armani Exchange, Massimo Dutti Etc, CGV movie theater, the food court, and the list went on.

-The best way I could convey the magnitude of the above assignment to friends and colleagues was with the following analogy, “It’s as though India has decided to sell the Taj Mahal and have asked me to do the interior and exterior shots.”
+The best way I could convey the magnitude of this assignment to friends and colleagues was with the following analogy, “It’s as though India has decided to sell the Taj Mahal and has asked me to do the interior and exterior shots.”
 I had done a few architectural photography assignments in the past, one for MIR, a bridge shot in Geoje and Exhibition Booth photo that could possibly be thrown into the resume as filler.

 Sitting at my computer, writing my reply to Eastdill I asked myself, “am I getting in over my head accepting this assignment?”
 The answer was, “most certainly!”
 Would I take it on anyway?
 Of course!
 I know from past experience I perform my best in sink or swim situations and I never jump into the deep end without having conducted some thorough risk assessment.
-I had the fundamentals of architectural photography down and I had come a long way in the two yeas of shooting since MIR.
-I was fortunate enough to have an intern who could assist with interior setups and lighting which I knew would be critical and I finally had the justification I needed to go out and purchase a brand spanking new Canon Mark II 24mm Tilt Shift lens! (all the rentals were booked for weeks)
+I had the fundamentals of architectural photography down and I had come a long way in the two years of shooting since MIR.
+I was fortunate enough to have an intern who could assist with interior setups and lighting which I knew would be critical.
+This shoot also finally gave me the justification I needed to go out and purchase a brand spanking new Canon Mark II 24mm Tilt Shift lens! (all the rentals were booked for weeks)

 My only regret looking back is that we didn’t have more time to wait out dreary weather outside.
-The views offered from the penthouse offices are some of the best in Seoul.
+The views from the penthouse offices are some of the best in Seoul.
 I keep imagining how much better these shots could look with some blue skies and puffy clouds out the windows.
-I know I could resort to Photoshop but given that the photos need to reflect the actual views outside the window this would be a tedious task to swap out only the sky, when the city outside remains obscured by smog.
-Hopefully the next deadline wont be as tight.
+I know I could resort to Photoshop but given that the photos needed to reflect the actual views outside the window I resisted.
+This also would have been a tedious task to swap out only the sky when the city outside remains obscured by smog.
+Hopefully the next deadline won’t be as tight.

 Are you looking for an interior/exterior commercial architectural/real-estate photographer in Seoul?
 Please, get in touch with me via my contact form above!